 LAS VEGAS (AP) — What’s the future of the physical store?

-That was one of the big topics of a three-day conference called Shoptalk, which attracted more than 3,000 people from a broad spectrum of the retail world, including stores, suppliers and venture capitalists.
+That was one of the big topics of a three-day retail and technology conference called Shoptalk, which attracted more than 3,000 people from a broad spectrum of the retail world, including stores, suppliers and venture capitalists.
 They included executives from traditional retailers like Wal-Mart Stores Inc. and e-commerce upstarts that are disrupting the industry with names like Bonobos and Stitch Fix, both of which offer personalized services for clothing.
 There was even an appearance from Lionel Richie who talked about his new home furnishing collection.

 They came together this week as the health of the retail sector and the future of shopping is under the spotlight in the wake of a slew of quarterly sales drops from the likes of mall icons such as Macy’s and Kohl’s.
 Even big-box retailer Target Corp., which had enjoyed rebounding sales amid an overhaul, was not spared from the doldrums.
 The Minneapolis-based discounter warned Wednesday that it could see a decline in a key revenue metric for the current quarter.
 That would reverse almost two straight years of increases.